jahzlariosa/nextjs/README.md

 2. Run the migration files in your Supabase SQL editor:
    - `database/migrations/001_create_profiles_table.sql`
    - `database/migrations/010_recreate_handle_new_user_trigger.sql`
+3. Ensure proper RLS policies are enabled for admin functionality

 ### 5. Storage Setup
 1. Create a storage bucket named `avatars` in your Supabase project